-This review is the first to systematically assess-using systematic review, meta-analysis and the Bradford Hill criteria forconsiderations on-evidence for causality-whether a causal link exists between knee joint loading during walking and structural disease progression of knee OA.
-The systematic literature search identified five prospective cohort studies focusing on three estimates of knee joint loading: the peak KAM, KAM impulse, and overall tibiofemoral compression force.
-Using a predefined algorithm, a causation score of 0 was reached, indicating showing that there is no evidence of ano causal link between knee joint loading during walking and structural progression of knee OA.
-Further, no experimental data from RCTs exist to support or oppose the findings from the cohort studies.
-One of the prospective cohort studies[33] compared increased vs. decreased loads, without demonstrating differences in structural disease progression opposing a causal link.
+This review is the first to systematically assess-using systematic review, meta-analysis, and the Bradford Hill considerations on causality-whether a causal link exists between knee joint loading during walking and structural disease progression of knee OA.
+The systematic literature search identified five prospective cohort studies focusing on three estimates of knee joint loading: the peak KAM, KAM impulse and overall tibiofemoral compression force.
+Using a predefined algorithm, a causation score of 0 was reached, showing that there is no evidence of a causal link between knee joint loading during walking and structural progression of knee OA.